 Six Inducted into National Black Studies Honor Society

 Galloway, N.J - Six Stockton students were inducted into the National Council for Black Studies (NCBS) Ankh Naat Wedjau Honor Society in an online ceremony held via Zoom on March 20.
+They were recognized a second time at a live event in May 2022.

 Professor of Africana Studies and Communication Studies Donnetrice Allison, coordinator of the Africana Studies program, noted that Stockton had more students inducted than any other college or university involved.
 All six students inducted are minoring in Africana Studies at Stockton.